ReflectNight/15-237Project1ver2/README.txt

 Loops: allowed all of the npcs to be checked at once and we placed all items in the game

-Conditional statements: checked for stats/movement for diffent types of interaction and eventually to end the game.
+Conditional statements: checked for stats/movement for different types of interaction and eventually to end the game.